mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ### Open & clicks by domains {#opens-domains}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_open_domains"
+>title="Open & clicks by domains"
+>abstract="The Open & Clicks by domains graph and table offer a detailed breakdown at the domain level, presenting a comprehensive view of how your audience engages with your emails."

 ![](assets/campaign_email_open_domains.png)

 The **[!UICONTROL Open & clicks by domains]** graph and table showcase a domain-level breakdown of your profiles' engagement with your email, providing valuable insights into how different domains interact with your content.

 +++ Learn more on Open & clicks by domains metrics